Hipo/mobile-team-guidelines/ProjectStructure.md

   Besides this grouping strategy, there are a few key points you should bear in mind.
 First. you should maintain a logical order by putting source files in groups.
 For example, if you create a view class for a view controller positioned under *Classes>ViewControllers>Profile*, the file should be put under *Classes>Views>Profile*.
 This way, all groups will be in sync by the same hierarchical order.
 And if you have a class which is used for multiple feature-set, then these files should be moved to 'Common' groups and their names should be changed if needed.
 Moreover, the group structure within both *XCode* and *filesystem* MUST be identical.
 It is a big plus for a well-organized project.

-  ​

 - **TARGET MANAGEMENT**

-  Generally we have 3 targets which are *Production, Pre-Production, Staging*.
+  Generally we have three targets which are *Production, Pre-Production, Staging*.
 According backend, we should create targets for each environment.

-  For each target we have build flag like `-APPSTORE`, `-PREPROD`.
-If project has satellite apps, they should have custom flag.

-  To add a build flag, developer can add any build flag with opening a specific target's build settings and search "Preprocessor Macros" add build flag on necessary build configurations.
+  You can then add swift compiler flags so that you can check the current configuration through code.
+To do that, goto _Target->Build Settings->Swift Compiler->Custom flags->Other Swift Flags_ section and edit the flags for different environments.
+Add the flags using the sytax, "-D{target_name}" like "-DAPPSTORE", "-DPREPROD", and "-DSTAGING".
+If you have satellite applications in the project, you can set the custom flags using the same method.

-  To gather information about build flags on compile time, we created a `Environment.swift` file.
+  To get the relevant configuration about build flags on compile time, you can use the `Environment.swift` file.

 Sample **Environment.swift**

 ```
-//
-//  Environment.swift
-//  SampleApp
-//
-//  Created by Salih Karasuluoglu on 26.06.2018.
-//  Copyright © 2018 Hippo Foundry.
-All rights reserved.
-//
 import Foundation

 fileprivate enum AppTarget {
     case staging, preprod, prod
 }

+// MARK: Frameworks
+struct IntercomBundle {
+	// MARK: Variables
+    lazy var token: String = {
+       switch target {
+           case .staging, .preprod:
+           	   return "intercom_test_token"
+           case .prod:
+               return "intercom_prod_token"
+       }
+    }()

+    private let target: AppTarget

+    // MARK: Initialization
+    fileprivate init(target: AppTarget) {
+        self.target = target
+    }
+}

+struct FrameworkBundle {
+    // MARK: Variables
+    lazy var intercom: IntercomBundle = {
+        return IntercomBundle(target: target)
+    }()

+    private let target: AppTarget

-// MARK: Environment
+    // MARK: Initialization
-@objc
-class Environment: NSObject {
+    fileprivate init(target: AppTarget) {
+        self.target = target
+    }
+}

+struct Environment {
     // MARK: Singleton
     private static let instance = Environment()

     // MARK: Variables

-    @objc class var current: Environment {
+    static var current: Environment {
         return instance
     }

-    @objc lazy var serverHost: String = {
+    lazy var serverHost: String = {
         switch target {
         case .staging:
             return "https://staging.sampleapp.com"